Marketing the Rainbow

 The messages are touching, particularly the one from Kenworthy's boyfriend Matt Wilkas - with whom Kenworthy locked lips on national television during the Olympics.
 “I am so proud of you," Wilkas says after showing Kenworthy that he keeps his boyfriend's side of the bed empty while he's gone.
 "I am so happy for you.
 Cause I know how hard you have worked to get here.
 You are loved by so many people, Gus.”

 Introduced for the Oscars this video features two Oscar-nominated women: director Dee Rees and cinematographer Rachel Morrison, from "Mudbound."
-They are the first black women and lesbians to be nominated for best adapted screenplay and cinematography.
+They were the first black women and lesbians to be nominated for best adapted screenplay and cinematography.
 The tagline: Do what you can't.
 Apart from Morrison and Rees we see Issa Rae (HBO’s Insecure), YouTuber Akila Hughes, artist Shantell Martin, BMX athlete Nigel Sylvester, activist Molly Burke, beauty blogger Deepica Mutyala, actor Constance Wu, filmmaker Ann Lupo, tattoo artist and director James Spooner, and Taika Waititi, Maori actor and director.

 Celebrating technology to come, we see a clothing designer putting something together on a triple panel of 6-foot tall monitors, an artist tattooing someone remotely via a robot, and a pregnant lesbian couple conducting their own ultrasound at home with an attachment to their phone.
 Special credits for the casual representation of LGBT characters.